If you were to describe 2022 in a single word, what would it be?

 This is where getting too focused on the way you've always done things could be dangerous.
 Going after unrealistic targets, he suggested, could burn your people out as they aim to achieve what may be impossible in today's climate.
 "I think it's really important to just be honest with yourself, take the ego out of the equation, reset expectations as needed and then just keep communicating.
 Make sure that we're all on the same page," he added.

-In his own business, while the annual plan is set in stone and doesn’t change often, Brian and his team are constantly updating their forecast based on inputs from across the business.
-Supply chain issues, especially, have meant they’ve recently had to continue adjusting on the fly.
-“We're also providing a lot more input tools to different business units,” he added.
-“We're watching these feasibility deadlines really closely and they're all changing, so we have to provide them with a mechanism to go in and change those dates, save them in a central spot so that we can extract that and inform the rest of the organization higher up.”
+In his own business, while the annual plan is set in stone and doesn't change often, Brian and his team are constantly updating their forecast based on inputs from across the business.
+Supply chain issues, especially, have meant they've recently had to continue adjusting on the fly.
+"We're also providing a lot more input tools to different business units," he added.
+"We're watching these feasibility deadlines really closely and they're all changing, so we have to provide them with a mechanism to go in and change those dates, save them in a central spot so that we can extract that and inform the rest of the organisation higher up."

 This is just one area where it helps to have the right technology in place, Buu-Linh added.
 "It really helps bring that data together and to be able to quickly forecast monthly, doing what-if scenarios," she said.

-It's not enough to create a long-range plan that’s resilient to the current times.
-You also have to be able to communicate that plan and put everyone in your organization on the same page so that you’re collaborating towards a shared set of goals.
+It's not enough to create a long-range plan that's resilient to the current times.
+You also have to be able to communicate that plan and put everyone in your organisation on the same page so that you're collaborating towards a shared set of goals.

 For Jake, communicating your long-range plan starts with learning "the language of your stakeholders."
 "Your stakeholders probably have different appetites for information, the way they consume it and what's important to them," he said.
 "You may have people who are really concerned with, 'Where did that quarter end up?' [or] 'Where did that month end up?'
 And they're going to dig into where the actuals landed."